Global Water Futures Program

-The program's geographic coverage includes important river basins and ecological, climatological, and physiographic regions.
+The program's geographic coverage included important river basins and ecological, climatological, and physiographic regions.
 Under the Global Institute for Water Security, Global Water Futures committed to supporting the United Nations Sustainable Development Goals.
-The program was intended to run for seven years: interruptions caused by the COVID-19 pandemic allowed for some extensions until 2024.
+The program was intended to run for seven years: interruptions caused by the COVID-19 pandemic allowed for some extensions until 2025, when the funded prgramme officially ended.